martinbrabec/mbtools/Readme.md

 # How will I integrate it?
 Just **download the Result_AllInOneFile.cs** and do whatever you want with it.
 This structure is just for publication.
 You will probably split all classes into separate files, update namespaces and extend ResultTypes or ErrorTypes.

+# Other
+Using the Result can help you for example with CQRS and validation behavior - [https://stackoverflow.com/questions/44064102/return-response-with-errors-instead-of-throwing-exception-in-validation-pipeline](https://stackoverflow.com/questions/44064102/return-response-with-errors-instead-of-throwing-exception-in-validation-pipeline)

+I hope you will find this helpful :)